pkkhvu/shoe-store-site/README.md

 # Simple Tailwind Landing Page Practice

 This site does not include authentication, external pages, or payments.
 This is simply just a landing page that I built to practice using Tailwind.
 It is also currently not being deployed.

+Includes the following sections: Navbar, 3 hero sections (product showcase, popular products, special offer), customer reviews, subscription, and footer.

 <img width="942" alt="image" src="https://github.com/pkkhvu/shoe-store-site/assets/127292983/1a3b58a6-f93c-434f-a0c5-d46a52741c90">